Sudhakar85/LockSystem_ImageSlider_Faststone/README.md

 2. Run the LockSystem.exe file.
 3. It will start in 10 sec delay to monitor any keyboard or mouse stroks

-Note: Faststone will send keystroke 160 ( left sift key ) to avoid system to lock automatically.
+Note: Faststone will send keystroke 160 ( left shift key ) to avoid system to lock automatically.
 Except this key stroke, if any other occur, the system will lock automatically to prevent unauthorized users to access the system